Tom Hart Dyke: Kidnapping

-Tom wrote about his experiences in Colombia in his book, The Cloud Garden.
+Hart Dyke wrote about his experiences in Colombia in his book, The Cloud Garden.
 The story of his kidnapping ordeal was dramatised in the Sky1 documentary series My Holiday Hostage Hell.

 World Garden of Plants

 On his return home, Hart Dyke put his design into practice in the family's Victorian herb garden.
 The story of the creation of The World Garden of Plants was the subject of a BBC2 6-episode series, "Save Lullingstone Castle" (KEO Films) in 2006.
-This was followed by a second 6-episode series, "Return To Lullingstone Castle" on BBC2 in 2007.
+This was followed by a second six-episode series, "Return To Lullingstone Castle" on BBC2 in 2007.

 In May 2006, Hart Dyke brought an Australian Eucalyptus caesia plant, common name Silver Princess, to flower for the first time in the UK.

 He was inspired by orchids at his first school, St Michaels, Otford, Kent.

 The garden features include the Hot & Spikey house which contains over 1,000 varieties of cacti, succulents & bromeliads from all over the world.
 Hart Dyke is a patron of the charity the British Cactus & Succulent Society.

 Hart Dyke was featured in the PBS Nova programme in 2002, Orchid Hunter that documented his return to hunting rare orchids in dangerous terrain in another politically unstable area in Irian Jaya in the rainforests of Western New Guinea.